jonwaterschoot/plugdata-daisy-simple/02_components_pd_examples/00_audio-in_out/audio-in_out_plugdata.md

 ## Pins 16 - 19

-There are 2 stereo input pins: 16 and 17;
+On the Daisy there are 2 stereo input pins: 16 and 17; and 2 stereo output pins, 18 and 19.

-and 2 stereo output pins, 18 and 19.
+>{: .new}

-Note the pin numbers here stand for the Pins on the Daisy board - if you need an oversight of pins you can [look at this spreadsheet](https://docs.google.com/spreadsheets/d/1xtg_s1tk8tm-6qNkBLFc6V1L_Mpmu-PCOvv7qEyr9mU/edit?usp=sharing).
+> Note the pin numbers here stand for the Pins on the Daisy board - if you need an oversight of pins you can [look at this spreadsheet](https://docs.google.com/spreadsheets/d/1xtg_s1tk8tm-6qNkBLFc6V1L_Mpmu-PCOvv7qEyr9mU/edit?usp=sharing).

 You'll connect these to audio jack(s).
 And then you'll also connect ground to your jacks.